Taylor Family Genes

 twenty-two SNPs is included for backbone haplogroup placement.
 At this

-point in time, our website does not display mtDNA data.
-A test which also
+point in time, this website does not display mtDNA data.
+Tests which also

 The Family Finder test analyzes autosomal DNA to identify relatives out